Skip to Main Content

 Things to Consider When Determining Validity and Feasibility

-Clinical inquiry and the implementation of evidence into practice cannot be accomplished alone.
-The following things must be considered when addressing a clinical issue and moving forward with any initiative or action(s).
-If the answers to these questions are negative or unclear, success is less likely.
-These things are what should be considered as one reviews all options throughout the process and is determining the best route to address the problem.
+Clinical inquiry and the integration of evidence into practice require collaboration.
+When addressing a clinical issue and advancing any initiative, several factors must be taken into account.
+If the answers to these questions are negative or uncertain, the likelihood of success diminishes.
+These considerations should guide the review of all options throughout the process, helping to determine the most effective approach to solving the problem.

 Is there an established evidence-based approach to address this problem?

-Existing evidence-based guidelines, hospital protocols, or other resources may already support the process or procedure being implemented.
-Review these before proceeding.
-If a recent, evidence-supported guideline or protocol exists, an evidence-based practice initiative may not be necessary; however, a quality improvement initiative might be needed.
+Before proceeding, review any existing evidence-based guidelines, hospital protocols, or other relevant resources that may already support the process or procedure being implemented.
+If a recent, evidence-supported guideline or protocol is available, an evidence-based practice initiative may not be necessary; however, a quality improvement initiative might still be required.

 Find a Practice Guideline or Unit Protocol?

-Just because you have found something that provides guidance related to care, it does not mean that your work is done.
-Your work is only considered complete when you can answer the following questions, which demonstrate that the publication is evidence-based and current.
-If you cannot answer these questions, it may still be appropriate to proceed, at least to ensure that the stated plan of care is evidence-based and current and that the sources supporting the guidance are documented.
+Finding guidance related to care doesn't mean your work is finished.
+Your work is only complete when you can answer the following questions, which confirm that the publication is evidence-based and up to date.
+If you're unable to answer these questions, it may still be appropriate to move forward—at least to ensure that the plan of care is evidence-based, current, and that the sources supporting the guidance are properly documented.

 • When was it written? - If 3 years or more it may be time to update the policy could be selected as a project/initiative.